mcjazzyfunky/archived-php-logging/README.md

   and providing instances of interface
   *Log*.

-Remark: A class "MDA" will follow later versions of "php-logging" to handle "mapped diagnostic context" to provide a possibility to more ore less implicitly add additional information to the log entries (for example session IDs and user login names etc).
+Remark: A class "MDA" will follow in a later version of "php-logging" to handle "mapped diagnostic context" to provide a possibility to more or less implicitly add additional information to the log entries (for example session IDs and user login names etc).